venkysundaram/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/SecretsStorageServiceCustomMetadata.md

 ## Methods
 ### `constantTimeCompare(String first, String second)` → `Boolean`

-An approximate constant time comparison algorithm
+An approximate constant time comparison algorithm This is an intentional de-optimization to prevent timing attacks.

 #### Parameters
 |Param|Description|